"It's a big transition to change the pronouns I've used my whole life"

 Ile included, “As long as you try to respect my truth, and I am aware of that truth, change will happen naturally.
 I appreciate your efforts to try to remember something so important to my healing process.”

 “I felt the need to post this because I often think that changing pronouns can be confusing and hard to remember for some people.
 It all depends on the intention.
-For me, it’s important for people to try, but it’s okay if they make a mistake,” he wrapped up in the subtitle of the magazine.
+For me, it’s important for people to try, but it’s okay if they make a mistake,” he ended in the inscription of the magazine.

-Last month, Lizzo, 33, went viral for fixing a paparazzi that mismade Lovato’s sex.
+Last month, Lizzo, 33, went viral for remedying a paparazzi that mismade Lovato’s sex.

 “Do you want to send a message to Demi?
 Do you want to call her?” asked the paparazzi.
 Lizzo responded, “Call ile.”